digimakergo/digimakergo.github.io/README.md

 ### Why CMF comparing to typical CMS?
-A typical CMS has a lot of features, but sometimes the extendability&quality is limited because of trying to have too many(especially in enterprise or when systems are complex).
-We believe the framework way is the best to keep minimal&open architecture(less is more :)), thus leave freedom to solution part or plugin libraries to have good quality.
+A typical CMS has a lot of features, but sometimes the extendability&quality is limited(especially in enterprise or when systems are complex) because of trying to have too many features(instead of apis).
+We believe the framework way is the better to keep minimal&open architecture(less is more :)), thus leave freedom to solution part or plugin libraries to have good quality.

 ### Why CMF comparing to pure web framework development approach?
 Because anything related to content is handled by digimaker and things not related to content can be done via web framework and the CMF integrates with web framework well.